microsoft/react-native-devblog/blogposts/2022-11-30-announcing-align-deps.md

 To help you with the migration of the configuration (learn more in the next sections), we have even made a dedicated command that will automagically migrate your existing dep-check v1 config: once you have installed `align-deps` in your dependendencies, run `yarn rnx-align-deps --migrate-config` and the tool will take care of modifying your package.json accordingly to the new V2 configuration.

-##
+## Why the rename?

-- [LORENZO] why did you rename it
+One glaring difference between 1.x and 2.x is indeed the name: from `dep-check` to `align-deps`.

-  - depcheck so having dep-check and depcheck running in the same monorepo wasn't ideal
+While there are multiple reasons for this, the one that influenced us the most is name-clashing: there is a different tool used in monorepo scenarios called [`depcheck`](https://github.com/depcheck/depcheck) (with an entirely different, yet still great, set of features) and we only realized when, internally, we ended up having both running in the same codebase.
+As you can imagine, having `depcheck` and `dep-check` in the same repo can lead to confusion.

-  - also, new name is better suited, more direct in explaining what the tool does - we don't only check deps but we literally also align them for you, and keep them aligned in your CI
+It wasn't just that though: the new name is actually better reflective of the purpose of the tool - it's not only **checking** what goes on with your dependencies, but actively **aligning** them for you via the CLI.

-  - (ofc, new name doesn't have any name clashes https://www.npmjs.com/search?q=align-deps)
+...and yes, the new name doesn't have [any clashes](https://www.npmjs.com/search?q=align-deps).

 ## What changes did we make?